 Class 6 Learning

-We then made our own potions for spells linked to our Harry Potter work.
+We then made our own Harry Potter potions.

 |Our Young Leader Clubs are so successful that Year 6 have been rewarded by receiving their new hoodies.
 The gardening club designed leaf crowns!|

 |Last week Class 6 had days out at Linton school taking part in collaborative writing and at Easingwold School having a Science Day.
 They really enjoyed themselves and learned lots of new things!|